Submissions

 By submitting an abstract, you agree to present at the CDS Meeting should your abstract be selected for the program.
 Please note that all presenters at CDS must be registered to attend the meeting before their presentation.

-Review Criteria for symposia and individual oral submissions
+Review Criteria for symposia and individual paper submissions

-Submitted abstracts should reflect original work and be substantively different from data that have been previously published or submitted to other conferences (including SRCD).
-Successful abstracts for symposia and individual talks typically describe projects that include at least one completed study.
+Submitted abstracts should reflect original work and be substantively different from data or analyses that have been previously published or submitted to other conferences (including SRCD).
+Successful abstracts for symposia and individual papers typically describe projects that include at least one completed study.
 They must include sufficient empirical data to provide a basis for evaluation.
-Abstracts that reflect no or only pilot data or abstracts that include only previously published/presented data will not be accepted.
+If possible, please specify the number of participants tested and summarize your key statistical results.
+Submissions that reflect no or only pilot data, or that include only previously published/presented data will not be accepted.

 Submissions will be reviewed on the following criteria: